hai-vr/8f3b9a2cde14/Packages/dev.hai-vr.8f3b9a2cde14/README.md

 The same thing in classes or fields that *don't* follow the UGC Rule must be treated as a programming error, and cause an exception to occur.

+Serialized Arrays and Lists inside objects and structures that follow the UGC Rule need to be sanitized on Awake so that they cannot be themselves null
+(their collections may contain null values).

 ## Basis modifications for our app

 Since this is a consumer of the Basis framework, we want to modify Basis as little as possible so that we may update the Basis